asciinema/asciinema-player/README.md

 * 256 color palette / 24-bit true color (ISO-8613-3),
 * full-screen mode.

-You can see the player in action on [asciinema.org](https://asciinema.org).

-If you don't want to depend on asciinema.org and you prefer to host the player and the recordings yourself then read on, it's very simple.

-## Quick start
+## Self-hosting quick start

+The following example shows how to use asciinema player on you own website, without depending on asciinema.org.

-The following example assumes you have obtained terminal session recording file by either:
+It assumes you have obtained terminal session recording file by either:

 * recording terminal session to a local file with `asciinema rec demo.json` ([more details on recording](https://github.com/asciinema/asciinema)),